PanthonImem/ProjectZoa/README.md

 The GUI is based on Tkinter library.

 The goal is 1) to simulate and visualize highschool biology concepts such as natural selection, evolution, and population curve.
-            2) to develop a strong Zoa AI, adjusting the parameter by genetic algorithm
+            2) to develop a somewhat intelligent Zoa AI, adjusting the parameter by genetic algorithm

 ## Running
 Simply run the file EcoSystem.py